DonTseTse/sendmail2mailgun/README.md

 # Introduction
 `sendmail2mailgun` is a bash script handling sendmail input to send mails over [Mailgun](https://www.mailgun.com/)'s HTTP API.
-It can be a useful alternative if the usual mailing infrastructure is not available or desirable.
+It can be a useful alternative ...
+- if the usual mailing infrastructure is not available or desirable, f.ex. in containerized environments
+- to avoid the hassle of mail client configuration and mail log monitoring `sendmail2mailgun` just needs a keyfile with the API key for the Mailgun account and it's ready to go.

+Mailgun's API gives the advantage to have a definitive return status: a successful request is guaranteed to lead to a mail delivery attempt - hence, if it's used with known recipients where mail bounces are not a problem (f.ex. system notifications to a set of admin email adresses), it can be used without further monitoring.

 The sendmail format encodes the mail variables as `<key>:<value>` headers, with everything else beeing the mail body:
 ```